 Throttle Body:

-Clean the butterfly and bore of the throttle body with Chemtool B12 carburetor cleaner and air-dry before each test.
+Clean the butterfly and bore of the throttle body with Berryman Chemtool B12,7 carburetor cleaner and air-dry before each test.
 Do not disassemble the throttle body as this will cause excessive wear on the components.
 The idle air screw can be removed for the cleaning process.
 Fully close the idle air screw during test operation.

 There is no specific life for the throttle body.
 However, the clearance between the bore and the butterfly will eventually increase and render the body unserviceable.
 When the clearance becomes too great to allow control of speed, torque, and air-fuel ratio, discard the throttle body

-Solvents and Cleaners Required—No substitutions are allowed.
-(Warning—Use adequate safety provisions with all solvents and cleaners.
-See Annex X ??.

-8.5.3.1.Solvent—Use only mineral spirits (i.e. Stoddard Solvent) meeting the requirements of Specification D235, Type II, Class C for Aromatic Content (0 % to 2 %) by vol, Flash Point (61 °C, min) and Color (not darker than +25 on Saybolt Scale or 25 on Pt-Co Scale).
-(Warning—Combustible.
-Health hazard.)
-Obtain a Certificate of Analysis for each batch of solvent from the supplier.

-8.5.3.2.
-Organic Solvent, Penmul L460.
-(Warning—Combustible.
-Health hazard.).
-(X2.1.22)

-8.5.3.3.
-Ultrasonic Cleaner, Tierra Tech ultrasonic solution 7 and B available from supplier shown in Annex X1.4??